GonzaloMB/GonzaloMB.github.io/_posts/2024-09-18-HelloWorld.md

 ---
-title: "Hello, World!"
+title: "👾 Hello, World! 👾"
 date: 2024-10-27
+author: GonzaloMB
+tags: ["thoughts", "intro", "junkyard"]
 ---

-# 👾 Hello, World! 👾

 I've probably lost track of how many times I've written that...
 Anyway, my name is **Gonzalo**, but my friends call me **Gon**.
 Let's say you can call me that too—after all, from this moment on, we’re "friends," right? _Hehe._